 Cost plus pricing: ‘Cost plus pricing’ refers to the price you calculate by looking at the cost of your goods then adding a profit margin.
 This is a simplistic approach that can sometimes be appropriate if you’re choosing a high-volume, low-cost business model.

-Value-based pricing: Value-based pricing is a more complex approach which calculates the price of a product by measuring its economic value against the perceived value, as well as your ability to market this value to your audience.
+Value-based pricing: Value-based pricing is a more complex approach that calculates the price of a product by measuring its economic value against the perceived value, as well as your ability to market this value to your audience.

 It may take some trial and error but always focus on the importance of value in marketing, and remember that the wrong pricing can negate an otherwise brilliant marketing strategy.
 Research is vital.

 Postage fees vs free shipping

 Consumers love free shipping.
 So much so that, 9 out of 10 consumers are incentivised to shop online when offered free shipping, so it’s definitely something you need to think about as you’re putting together your Shopify strategy.
 However, if you’re already working with low-product margins, offering free shipping can be enough to put you in debt, so you’ll need to do your maths.
 Here’s what to consider when deciding on your postage and shipping strategy:

 When to offer free shipping

 - If you can work the cost of shipping into the cost of the product without the product becoming too expensive for its perceived value

 - If your supplier offers epacket delivery making it cost-effective and fast

 - When your competitors offer it and you don’t believe you’ll be able to compete without it